FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/c_st_subscriptions/t_st_subscriptions.md

         > Caution  Expressions, used in attribute values, cannot evaluate a subscription attribute, i.e., ${subscription....}.
 This is because the subscription attribute is bound to the subscription itself and is not transferred with the file to a new subscription.

-        Flow attributes can be accessed using the following expression: `${flow.attributes[‘userVars.ATTRIBUTE_NAME’]}.` Note that flow attributes can be used for expression evaluation in Advanced Routing only when the application operates with files.
+        Flow attributes can be accessed using the following expression: `${flow.attributes['userVars.ATTRIBUTE_NAME']}.` Note that flow attributes can be used for expression evaluation in Advanced Routing only when the application operates with files.
-        Subscription attributes can be accessed using the following expression: `${subscription.attributes['userVars.ATTRIBUTE_NAME'].` Subscription attributes can be used for expression evaluation in all Advanced Routing fields.
+        Subscription attributes can be accessed using the following expression: `${subscription.attributes['userVars.ATTRIBUTE_NAME']}.` Subscription attributes can be used for expression evaluation in all Advanced Routing fields.
         Examples of Attributes:

         <table>